Finding beauty in simplicity can be a rewarding undertaking. Application of this principle can be found in life and community engagement!

 In today’s society, we are a busy bunch and our attention is spread over many aspects of life.

 When we ask stakeholders for input on a project, we need to not only draw them in, we need to maintain their attention in that moment so they make a meaningful contribution.

-Complex interfaces, drawn out surveys and confusing interactions can leave stakeholders exasperated.
-In these instances, drop-offs are likely and it is put into the 'too hard basket.'
-The goal should be to engage them in way that induces a feeling of accomplishment or allows them to easily focus in on an important subject they are passionate about, not make them feel like they are taking an exam.
+Complex interfaces, drawn-out surveys and confusing interactions can leave stakeholders exasperated.
+In these instances, drop-offs are likely and it is put into the ‘too hard basket.’
+The goal should be to engage them in a way that induces a feeling of accomplishment or allows them to easily focus on an important subject they are passionate about, not make them feel like they are taking an exam.